jona70x/lms-project/README.md

 ## Project Overview

 IntelliGrades is a Flask-based web application designed to improve educational workflows.
-It provides as right now:
+Working on the following features as right now:
 - User authentication (sign-in/sign-up)
 - Course and assignment management
 - Grade tracking and reporting